eko/docker-symfony/README.md

 # Use xdebug!

+Start by updating your `docker-compose.yaml` file with `ENABLE_PHP_XDEBUG: 1` under the `php` service.
+You will need to re-build the php container for this value to take effect.

 Configure your IDE to use port 5902 for XDebug.
 Docker versions below 18.03.1 don't support the Docker variable `host.docker.internal`.
 In that case you'd have to swap out `host.docker.internal` with your machine IP address in php-fpm/xdebug.ini.